bonda29/Learn-To-Code-2.0/README.md

 - Java Development Kit (JDK) 17 or later
 - Maven for dependency management and running the application
 - An IDE of your choice (e.g., IntelliJ IDEA, Eclipse, VSCode)
-- A MySQL database server (docker-compose file provided)

-Replace the placeholders with your actual configuration values.
+- A hosted MS SQL Server

 ## Running the Application

 1. Clone the repository to your local machine.
 2. Navigate to the root directory of the project in your terminal or command prompt.
-3. Ensure your MySQL database is running and accessible with the credentials provided in the `.env` file.
-4. Run the following command to install the project dependencies:
+3. Run the following command to install the project dependencies:
    ```sh
    mvn clean install
    ```
-5. Start the application by running:
+4. Start the application by running:
    ```sh
    mvn spring-boot:run
    ```

    Alternatively, you can run the application directly from your IDE by executing the `Server` main class.

-6. Once the application is running, you can access the backend API at `http://localhost:8080/` by default, or the port specified in your `.env` configuration.
+5. Once the application is running, you can access the backend API at `http://localhost:8080/` by default, or the port specified in your `.env` configuration.
-   Happy coding and learning!

 # Database Schema